 Legends of Albadyn is built around compressing the RPG and Tabletop Board gaming experience into an easy, deep, and fun game that removes many of the headaches of the genre, such as weight tracking, movement speeds, or a three-hundred page rulebook.

 The first step to embark on is Character Creation.
 Designing a Character is as easy as one-two-three, literally!
+Once you are done with these first three steps, head on over to the Skills tab and choose a Skill!

 There are many Races in Albadyn, many of which have not yet come out into the light of History… Select one of the following Races for your Character.